The Use of Transcription in EFL Teaching And Learning

 In a previous article, Foreign Language Listening Skills: A Look at Transcription, I explained in detail the importance of knowing well the language you are transcribing.
 I also listed potential language problems and stumbling blocks.
 This article will discuss the crucial importance of subject matter knowledge and the actual transcription process which can be applied in EFL and ESL teaching and learning.

 Why is transcription necessary?
-Unlike written words, voice is fleeting and quickly forgotten or misunderstood if not recorded.
+Unlike written words, the voice is fleeting and quickly forgotten or misunderstood if not recorded.
 This is because many people don't pay attention to what they hear.
-If we have recorded speech, we are able to transcribe it and fully analyze its meaning just like written language.
+If we have recorded speech, we can transcribe it and fully analyze its meaning just like written language.

 Foreign Language Listening Skills

 - Foreign Language Transcription for Learning Listening Skills

 Foreign language transcription is very useful in learning listening skills.
 With examples taken from Thai and Chinese Mandarin, this hub examines problems faced in foreign language transcription.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.